f1ac0/PCMCIA-SRAM/README.md

 - 1x female 68pin PCMCIA connector, or a PCMCIA CF adapter from which you will reuse the connector and case

 # Making it
-I recommend 0.6mm or 0.8mm PCB since it needs to accomodate the PCMCIA connector and height.
+I recommend 0.6mm or 0.8mm PCB since it needs to accommodate the PCMCIA connector and height.

 Components are SMD, and TSOP RAM have thin pin pitch.
 You need to know what you are doing.